Advertiser Disclosure

 Benefits at Home

+Chase Experiences wensures you’re as close to the action as possible, from sports and recreation to dining and shopping.
 These VIP events aren’t available to the general public and are usually limited in quantity.
-Experience options are regularly changing, so it’s best to check back frequently to find one you want to do.
+Experiences offered regularly change, so it’s best to check back frequently to find one you want to do.

 This benefit has very limited use, and we haven’t seen many of these VIP events come across our radar.
-With that in mind, we’ll value the benefit at $25 as you’re unlikely to actually attend any of these events.
-Let us know if you’ve taken advantage of this benefit in the comments.
+With that in mind, we value the benefit at $25, as you attending these events isn’t likely.

-Available 24 hours a day, 365 days a year, the roadside assistance provided with your card covers the cardholder driving their own vehicle or any other vehicle with the permission of the owner.
+The roadside assistance provided with your card is available 24 hours a day, 365 days a year.
+It covers the cardholder driving their vehicle or any other vehicle with the owner’s permission.

 Covered services include the following: